for-giobbe/PAINT/markdowns/part_3.md

 In this volcano plot the x-axis represent -log(padj) and the y-axis represent the LogFC.

-NB - in the analysis DESeq2 contast is ```contrast=c("conditions","n","v")``` and thus the contrast if flipped.
+**NB:** in the analysis DESeq2 contast is ```contrast=c("conditions","n","v")``` and thus the contrast if flipped.

-Gene which are upregulated or downregulated in vicia when the association witch vrema is enstablished can be respectively found in:
+Gene which are upregulated or downregulated in vicia when the association witch crema is enstablished can be found respectively in:

 - ```abundances/vicia/vicia_deseq_gene/vicia_UP_genes.lst```